 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 “Despite theoretical concerns about potential inherent infection risk with transfemoral access, we found no elevated risk of PVE with TAVR — whether performed via transfemoral or transthoracic access — relative to SAVR,” says Matthew Summers, MD, a Cleveland Clinic interventional cardiology fellow who presented the analysis at the 2018 Transcatheter Cardiovascular Therapeutics conference (TCT 2018).
+[Editor’s note: The study was published in full in Circulation on Nov.
+6, 2019.]

 “While the incidence of PVE following SAVR is well defined in the literature at about 0.3 to 3.0 percent per patient-year in the first year, the corresponding incidence following TAVR is less well characterized,” notes Cleveland Clinic cardiologist Wael Jaber, MD, senior author of the multicenter analysis.
 “Data on PVE in TAVR are from smaller site-reported registries and are limited to first-generation valves and early TAVR experience.
 We were pursuing an updated look at this question with data more reflective of current practice and cumulative experience.”